gfmio/config-cspell/README.md

 ### Too Many False Positives

-1. Verify you're using the right configuration for your project type
+1. Use the right config for your tech stack
-2. Add project-specific terms to the `words` array
+2. Add project terms to `words` array
-3. Adjust `minWordLength` if needed
+3. Adjust `minWordLength`
-4. Use `ignoreWords` for terms you want to ignore
+4. Use `ignoreWords` for persistent false positives

 ### Custom Dictionary Not Found

-Custom dictionaries are relative to the config file.
-Use explicit paths:
+Paths are relative to config file:

 ```json
 {